 — Tofu and tempeh.

-As with any eating regimen, it’s important to consume highly nutritious foods while intermittent fasting.
+As with any eating regimen, it’s important to consume highly nutritious foods during intermittent fasting.
 Fruits and vegetables are typically packed with vitamins, minerals, phytonutrients (plant nutrients) and fiber.
 These vitamins, minerals and nutrients can help lower cholesterol levels, control blood sugar levels and maintain bowel health.
-Another plus: fruits and vegetables are low in calories.
+Another plus: Fruits and vegetables are low in calories.

-Examples of healthy fruits you should look to consume when intermittent fasting include:
+Examples of healthy fruits you should look to consume during intermittent fasting include:

 Affordable veggies that can work on an intermittent fasting protocol include:

 Leafy greens are also an excellent choice, as they supply lots of nutrients and fiber.
 Look to add these options to your diet:

 Cochrane adds that while there’s little in the way of a specific eating plan when it comes to IF, “hunger for the first meal after a fast can be extremely high and can result in larger portions and more convenient choices.”
 This could lead to reaching for the first available and possibly less healthy food.

 “My suggestion is to avoid this situation by setting yourself up for success by meal planning and prepping to have more nutritious choices available to you when you break the fast,” she says.
 She also recommends “listening to your body to better gauge when to start and break a fast.
 If you start to get very hungry at 10 a.m., try setting yourself up so that your fasting window ends more around that time.”

 And if you find that 16 hours is just too long to wait or you find that you’re “absolutely ravenous after 16 hours, resulting in binge eating or more easy or convenient foods, then only fast 10 to 12 hours and see if this is more sustainable.”

 Foods to Limit on an Intermittent Fasting Diet